3 recommended OTC drugs

 • Anticoagulants: DOACs (rivaroxaban, apixaban, edoxaban, dabigatran), heparins, vitamin K antagonists (warfarin, acenocoumarol).

-• Thrombolysis/thrombectomy — in selected severe cases.
+• Thrombolysis/thrombectomy — for selective severe cases.

 • Vena cava filter — when anticoagulation is contraindicated.